-Buying a bird is a serious commitment of at least five years, however, some birds can even live as long as you!
+Buying a bird is a serious commitment of at least five years, however, some birds can even live as long as (or longer than) you!
 Keep in mind the following helpful checklist when making your decision:

 - Children caring for birds: Owning a pet bird provides a child with companionship and teaches the child responsibility and care.
 Parents must still supervise the day-to-day care so that the bird is not neglected through ignorance or loss of interest.

-- Male or female: Only the male canary sings and whistles and the male budgerigar is usually easier to teach to talk.
-There are important differences to be aware of between the genders of each species and these should be thoroughly researched before you make your decision.
+- Male or female: They say only the male canary sings and whistles and the male budgerigar is usually easier to teach to talk.
+Generally, males of most bird species are easier to teach to talk.
+There are, however, some exceptions to this rule - one of our nurses has a talking (albeit tone-deaf) female cockatiel!
+There are other important differences to be aware of between the genders of each species and these should be thoroughly researched before you make your decision.

-- Healthcare routine: This will depend on the species of bird you decide upon.
-An initial veterinary check-up will help you to develop a healthcare routine for your bird, as well as address certain necessary parasite control treatments (e.g. worming).
+- Health care routine: This will depend on the species of bird you decide upon.
+An initial veterinary check-up will help you to develop a health care routine for your bird, as well as address necessary parasite control treatments (e.g. worming).

-- Housing: A well-designed aviary is the most satisfactory housing for birds, enabling them to live with freedom of movement and adequate opportunity for flight.
-Circumstances often dictate that birds are kept in cages, usually manufactured of metal with wire mesh screening.
-The minimum size of a cage to house one bird will depend on the breed of bird.
-Queries regarding cage sizes should be directed to the RSPCA.
-The cage should be positioned in a well lit, sunny area where the birds will have frequent human contact.
-If safe and possible to do so, your bird should be released from the cage regularly for exercise if possible.
+- Housing: A well-designed aviary is the most satisfactory housing for any bird, enabling them to live with freedom of movement and adequate opportunity for flight.
+If a bird is kept in an inside cage, it should be positioned in a well-lit sunny area where the birds will have frequent human contact.
+The minimum size of a cage will depend on the breed and number of birds.
+If it is safe and possible to do so, your bird should be released from the cage regularly for exercise.
 Be mindful of windows/glass surfaces and ceiling fans.
-Prevent your bird flying into these as it can cause severe injury.
-A portable cage stand permits the birds to be repositioned for their comfort.
-Appropriate perches of varying size must be provided as well as well-secured food and water troughs.
-The food and water receptacles should not be positioned beneath bird perches and any accidental contamination of the food and water by bird droppings must be removed immediately.
+Prevent your bird flying into these as it can cause fatal injuries.
+A portable cage “stand” allows a bird to be repositioned for their comfort, and appropriate perches of various sizes must be provided.
+Food and water troughs should be well-secured and not positioned beneath bird perches; any accidental contamination by bird droppings must be removed immediately.

 - Protection: At night the cage should be covered (e.g. with a towel) to allow the bird to rest and to protect it from draughts.
-Should the cage be placed outside the house at any time, it must be in a position that is safe from predators (e.g. cats and wild birds) that may scare or directly attack and injure the bird.
-Birds should not be left in the sun without shade and they should be protected from overheating on hot days.
-Most birds love a gentle "mist" from a spray bottle of water on a hot day, however, do not drench your bird as it can prevent them from flying and result in a chill.
+Outside cages must be safe from predators (e.g. cats and wild birds) that may scare or attack and injure your bird.
+Do not leave your bird in the sun without shade, and protect them fro overheating on hot days.
+Most birds enjoy a gentle "mist" from a spray bottle of water on a hot day, however, do not drench your bird as it can prevent them from flying and results in a chill.

 - Cleaning: A tray on the floor of the cage will collect excreta and should be removed each day and thoroughly cleaned.
-The cage itself should be easy to scrub clean while water and food troughs and perches should be easily removable for cleaning purposes.
+The cage itself should be easy to scrub clean while water and food troughs, and perches, should be removable for easy cleaning.

 - Talking: Some birds that have constant close contact with their owner will learn to talk.
 These birds can start to talk at about six weeks of age.
-If they are not talking by six-months-old, they are generally unlikely to learn after this time.
-Teaching a bird to talk starts by using the same word over and over.
+Generally, if they are not talking by six-months-old, they are unlikely to learn after this time.
+To teach a bird to talk you must start by using the same word over and over.
 Once the bird has learnt one word, new words or complete phrases may be achieved.